Tousif18/Air-quality-dataset-analysis-EDA/README.md

 ⚙️ Tools and Libraries Used

-matplotlib
+● Matplotlib

-seaborn
+● Seaborn

-plotly
+● Plotly

 💻 Requirements
-Python 2.7 / 3.6+
+● Python 2.7 / 3.6+

-Jupyter Notebook
+● Jupyter Notebook

 📝 Dataset Description
 The dataset comprises 9,358 hourly records collected using 5 metal oxide chemical sensors integrated into an air quality monitoring device.
 This device was deployed at roadside level in a highly polluted area of an Italian city.